 Step 1: Identify which benchmark(s) triggered the notification

 Is it a server load, memory, or disk?
 Server load and memory usage are often correlated with each other and caused by server processes.
-Disk usage alert could be caused by temporarily files filling up the server storage, local backup files, or large files migration.
+Disk usage alert could be caused by temporary files filling up the server storage, local backup files, or large files migration.

 Step 2: Check current server health